 Florida International University, Florida.
 They will accept experiences on an individual basis.

 Florida State University, Florida.
 Those who have experiences in other areas may be considered provided they can demonstrate competence in managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.

 Goldfarb School of Nursing – Barnes Jewish College at Washington University Medical Center, Missouri.
 Experience with ventilators, invasive lines, and/or have a variety of medicated drips are a must.
-Other experiences may be considered if they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.
+Other experiences may be considered if they can demonstrate competence in managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.

 Hamot Medical Center School of Anesthesia with Gannon University, Pennsylvania.
 Emergency room experience is considered only if it is obtained in a large trauma center.